Ph.D. Regulations and Procedures

 The role of the Oral Committee is to provide explicit final judgment of the quality of the work of scholarship submitted and defended by the Ph.D. candidate.

-The voting members of the Oral Committee are appointed by the Department Chair in consultation with the office of the campus Chief Academic Officer.
+The voting members of the Oral Committee are appointed by the Department Chair in consultation with the office of the University Dean of Research and Graduate Studies.
 The Committee will consist of the members of the Dissertation Advisory Committee and one full-time faculty member with the rank of assistant professor or above who is a member of a department other than that of the candidate.
 Other department specific criteria may apply to the membership of the Committee and are described in the Guidelines for the formation of the Dissertation Advisory Committee.

-Additional guest members with or without vote may be appointed to the Oral Committee by the Department Chair in consultation with the office of the campus Chief Academic Officer.
+Additional guest members with or without vote may be appointed to the Oral Committee by the Department Chair in consultation with the office of the University Dean of Research and Graduate Studies.
 Such guest members are expected to be recognized experts in the field of the candidate’s dissertation.

-The Oral Committee will also have a member representing and appointed by the office of the campus Chief Academic Officer.
+The Oral Committee will also have a member representing and appointed by the office of the University Dean of Research and Graduate Studies.
 This person will serve as an ex officio representative of the University in a parliamentary capacity to assure that each final oral examination follows procedures consistent with University expectations and rules of order and to assure that all appropriate necessary documentation is in order and complete.

 Dissertation Oral Examination